me-julian/acm-widget-template/README.md

 It's intended as a simple coding exercise for two or more people to work on together and finish in a short period of time.

+## Widget Ideas

+Here are some ideas for what you could build:

+-   Automatically pair attendees for mentorship or generally following up after ACM that month
+-   Mini-profiles for attendees
+-   Carousel/slider of other meetups/events
+-   Form to add attendees to the database
+-   Countdown to next ACM meet
+-   Generate a QR Code that leads somewhere useful like the Meetup or Slack pages.
+-   Build an animated/interactive logo for ACM, maybe even using Three.js
+-   Use Speech-To-Text to automatically catalog attendees and their interests from their introduction

 ## Prerequisites

 -   Git